 When dal turns golden brown, add thinly sliced onions, green chilli, ginger and curry leaves.
 Saute for a few minutes until onion turns pink. (do not brown the onions)

-Add turmeric powder, mashed potatoes and salt needed.
+Add turmeric powder, chopped tomatoes and salt needed.

 Using the back of the ladle, spread the batter in a circular motion as seen in the picture below.
 Drizzle a tsp of oil around the dosa and close it with a lid. (masala dosa should not be thick)